Shakir-Ali/Case-Study-Credit-Card-Fraud-Detection-using-Deep-Learning/README.md

 sklearn
 keras

-# All the files and datasets are included
+# All the files are included and dataset can be found on https://www.kaggle.com/mlg-ulb/creditcardfraud